-Further to the Companies Act 1981 of Bermuda and under Bye-law 62 of the new Bye-Laws of the Company, a special general meeting can be convened on requisition.
+Further to the Companies Act 1981 of Bermuda and under Bye-law 62 of the Bye-Laws, a special general meeting can be convened on requisition.

 Shareholders' Communication Policy

 Based on the requirement of revised Code, a Shareholders Communication Policy was formulated and adopted on 27 March 2012 in order to ensure the Shareholders are provided with ready, equal and timely access to balanced and understandable information about the Company.
 The Board has taken appropriate steps to provide effective communication with the Shareholders.
 The effectiveness of Shareholders communication under the said policy had been reviewed by the Board.